 What Does Branding Impact?

-1. See Dymatize as more relevant and in-touch with their interests.
+- See Dymatize as more relevant and in touch with their interests.

-Flashy flavors may turn off the old-school bodybuilder, but more people will try this protein due to their brand partnership (which is one of the rapidly growing CPG branding trends).
-Their brand identity has changed as a result of this branding decision.
+Flashy flavors may turn off the old-school bodybuilder, but more people will try this protein due to its brand partnership (one of the rapidly growing CPG branding trends).
+This branding decision has changed its brand identity.

 Your branding also impacts your position in the market.
-Liquid Death’s branding choices led them to stand out in the water aisle and become a top choice for concert venues.
-Liquid Death’s branding drives distinct brand positioning that has a home with consumers until they make a silly decision to shift away from their current differentiation.
+Liquid Deathโs branding choices made it stand out in the water aisle and become a top choice for concert venues.
+Liquid Deathโs branding drives distinct brand positioning that has a home with consumers until they make a silly decision to shift away from their current differentiation.

-How you are represented as a CPG company determines your brand messaging to resonate with consumers.
-It’s a relationship of duality, where one impacts the other.
+How you are represented as a CPG company determines how your brand messaging resonates with consumers.
+Itโs a relationship of duality, where one impacts the other.
 If consumers see you as the brand with flavor and spend all your time educating consumers on product quality, you create confusion in your branding.

 The Benefits of Having The Right Branding Strategy

-But it doesn’t have to be.
+But it doesnโt have to be.
 Quantifying the impact on your CPG brand is possible when you make brand testing a part of your ongoing strategy.
-Now, assuming you can measure the impact of your branding campaign, here’s a look at the three most powerful benefits.
+Now, assuming you can measure the impact of your branding campaign, hereโs a look at the three most potent benefits.

 Increased Brand Recognition